MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-report.md

 :::image type="content" source="./media/projects-report/pbir-objectName.png" alt-text="Screenshot of PBIR name property.":::

 Renaming the file or folder is supported, and the Power BI report authoring tool will preserve the original file name when saving.
 However, renaming the 'name' property within each JSON file, while also supported, may result in breaking external references (both inside and outside of the report).
+Both the object name and/or file/folder name must consist of one or more word characters (letters, digits, underscores) or hyphens.

 ### PBIR Json Schemas